openweb3-io/miniapps/apps/docs/platform/closing-behavior.md

 prevent this, developers have the option to configure the closing behavior and prompt the user before closing the application.

-To enable closing confirmation, Telegram Mini Apps provides a method called [web_app_setup_closing_behavior](methods.md#web-app-setup-closing-behavior).
+To enable closing confirmation, Openweb3 Mini Apps provides a method called [web_app_setup_closing_behavior](methods.md#web-app-setup-closing-behavior).